JeffTerrell/animal-shelter-csharp/README.md

 1. dotnet add package Microsoft.EntityFrameworkCore -v 5.0.0
 2. dotnet add package Pomelo.EntityFrameworkCore.MySql -v 5.0.0-alpha.2
-3. Clone github repository to local machine in desired directory <a href=""> Click here! </a>
+3. Clone github repository to local machine in desired directory <a href="https://github.com/JeffTerrell/animal-shelter-csharp"> Click here! </a>

-1. Code editor required such as VS code and .NET 5.0 installed
-2. Clone github repository to local machine in desired directory <a href="https://github.com/keidsiri/VendorOrder.Solution"> Click here! </a>
-3. In the terminal open the directory,navigate to directory `VendorOrder.Solution/VendorOrder` run the command `$ dotnet restore` to create obj and bin directories
+4. In the terminal open the directory,navigate to directory `VendorOrder.Solution/VendorOrder` run the command `$ dotnet restore` to create obj and bin directories
-4. Run the command `$ dotnet build` to build and compile the project
+5. Run the command `$ dotnet build` to build and compile the project
-5. To test the code in the terminal run the command `$ dotnet test` in the `VendorOrder.Solution/VendorOrder.Tests` folder.
 6. To run the console application navigate to `VendorOrder.Solution/VendorOrder` folder in the terminal , and run the command `dotnet run` to see the web application.

 ## Known Bugs